Richardsl/heatmap-calendar-obsidian/README.md

 # Heatmap Calendar plugin for Obsidian

-This [Obsidian](https://obsidian.md/) plugin creates a full year heatmap calendar similar to the github activity calendar.
+Visualize your daily note data in a full year "heatmap like" calendar similar to the github activity calendar using this [Obsidian](https://obsidian.md/) plugin.
+Usefull for tracking your goal progress for such things as excersice, finances, passions, vices, social interactions, project progression etc.

+Tracking and visualizing the data can help motivate you to start doing the things you want to do, or even more – motivate you to not stop doing it once you've started.

-It's intended to be used with [DataviewJS](https://blacksmithgu.github.io/obsidian-dataview/) – but could probably be used standalone or with other plugins as well.
+It's intended to be used alongside [DataviewJS](https://blacksmithgu.github.io/obsidian-dataview/) – but could probably be used standalone or with other plugins as well.

 ![heatmap calendar examples](https://github.com/Richardsl/heatmap-calendar-obsidian/blob/master/github-images/heatmap-calendar-examples.jpg?raw=true)